UWHoloVision/holovision_server/README.md

 malleability of breast tissue, making surgery difficult.
 25% of patients must undergo repeated treatments or mastectomy due to residual tumors.
-The HoloVision can render a real-time hologram of the tumor onto the patient, and can assist the surgeon in preparing.
+The HoloVision can render a real-time hologram of the tumor onto the patient, (based on the MRI scan of the tumor) and can assist the surgeon in preparing.

 ## Pipeline: